moonbitlang/moonbit-textbook/docs/08-queues.md

 To address the stack overflow issue, the concept of tail calls and tail recursion is introduced.
 A tail call is a function call that is the last operation in a function, and tail recursion is a specific case where the function calls itself as the last operation.

 The following code is a recursion but not a tail recursion function, so it will get into infinity loops and its memory occupation will getting larger during the time.
-Finally our program will crash because of memory limit excedeed.
+Finally our program will crash because of memory limit exceeded.

 ![](/pics/overflow.webp)